LTWright/Linear-Regression/README.md

 3. Trained a model using Scikit-Learn

-4. Trained a model using Scikit-Learn
+4. Tested model using Scikit-Learn

 5. Created Predictions using model